Viola Davis receives prestigious Chairman's prize at NAACP Image Awards

 “I’d like to just take a moment to the two kings who are in this audience and send you so much love for your class,” Hall said.

-“Sinners,” Ryan Coogler’s pulsating supernatural thriller, led the awards in the movie categories with 18 nominations.
+“Sinners,” Coogler’s pulsating supernatural thriller, led the awards in the movie categories with 18 nominations.

 A tribute was also on the evening's agenda for Colman Domingo, honored with the President’s Award.